shilad/wikibrain/README.md

 ###Importing data

-* Set reasonable java options defaults.
-The following uses a 64-bit JVM with 8GB memory and server optimizations:
+Set reasonable java options defaults.
+The following uses a 64-bit JVM with 8GB memory and server optimizations.
+You may want to save these defaults in a shell script so you can easily source it in the future.

 ```bash
 	export JAVA_OPTS="-d64 -Xmx8000M -server"
 ```

-* Download and process the dataset:
+Download and process the dataset:

 ```bash
 	./wp-run.sh org.wikapidia.dao.load.PipelineLoader -l simple